Carreau/ipython-wiki/Dev:-Meeting,-July-2013.md

 Thursday

-* 10 AM: If required, second google hangout with Prabhu and other members of the India team.
+* 10 AM: google hangout with Prabhu and other members of the India team.
 * AM: Low level Python/JavaScript APIs
 * PM: Traits-like API

 Friday

 * AM: Manipulate/interact API
-* PM: Convert design ideas into a concrete roadmap
+* PM: Convert design ideas into a concrete roadmap for 2.0, with tasks, people and priorities (like we did for 1.0).

 # Attending